Mattyelele/Overwatch/README.md

 ## Notes <a name = "Notes"></a>

 Overwatch is a discord bot that is designed to watch over your discord server.
-This still a work in progress and isn't for multiple discord use on one bot token, I do plan on making a bot that is able to be used in a multiple discord servers and with a web panel.
+This is still a work in progress and isn't for multiple discord use on one bot token, I do plan on making a bot that is able to be used in a multiple discord servers and with a web panel.

 ## Commands <a name = "Commands"></a>